chemerisuk/better-dom/README.md

 * Walk through the sorce code of existing [projects that use better-dom](http://bower.io/search/?q=better-dom).

 ## Contributing
-In order to modify the source and submit a patch or improvement, you have to have [grunt](https://github.com/gruntjs/grunt-cli) installed globally:
+In order to modify the source and submit a patch or improvement, you have to have [gulp](http://gulpjs.com) installed globally:

-    npm install -g grunt-cli
+    npm install -g gulp

 The project uses set of ES6 transpilers to compile a file that works in current browsers.
 The command below starts watching for changes you are making, recompiles `build/better-dom.js` and runs unit tests after it: